Sujith0604/Quiz-App/README.md

         3) The final score will be displayed with percentage.

         4) The final result with total correct and wrong answers can be tracked.

+        5) This also has a reset feature at the end.
 ## Author

 - [Github](https://github.com/Sujith0604)